Landsil/apps_script--other/README.md

 [Link to example video on how to enable some things.](https://www.youtube.com/watch?v=tJ4_w2596KI)

+## Some of this code is slowly moving into dedicated repositories, links here will be updated and code removed.

 #### 1. [Custom Functions for Google Sheets](https://github.com/Landsil/apps_script/blob/master/custom_functions.gs)
  - Adds custom menu to sheets `OnOpen`
  - Add different SHA function with instructions and description